bwesterf5/agility17dns_docs/index.rst

 All Excercises will be completed from the Windows jumpbox.

-The IP address for the RDP jumpbox can be found in the training portal.
+The IP address for the RDP jumpbox can be found in the Ravello training portal.

 Devices used in the following excercises are: